haazamataii/random-bash-scripts/README.md

 ### Requirements:

-Needs mogrify from imagemagick to work built with support for webp, png, gif, and heic.
+Needs mogrify from ImageMagick to work built with support for webp, png, gif, and heic.

 ## Video Backgrounds